Don't Tell Me You're Sorry: Composition

 Stacey McClean sings the first verse, a backing vocal in the second verse, leads every chorus, and sings the fourth verse along with Aaron.
 Rochelle Wiseman sings the second verse.
 Aaron Renfree leads the first and second bridges along with Calvin and Jay, and sings the fourth verse along with Stacey.
 Frankie Sandford sings the third verse.
 Daisy Evans sings backing vocals in the third verse along with Hannah.
 Hannah Richings sings backing vocals in the third verse along with Daisy.
 Jay Asforis leads the first part of the song's main bridge along with Calvin and Aaron, and sings the backing vocals of the third part of this bridge and in the final chorus.
 Calvin Goldspink leads the second part of the song's main bridge along with Aaron and Jay.

 Music video

-The video, released in 2004, was the group's last music video as a group.
+The video, released in 2004, was the group's last.
 It takes place on a black stage with various effects added in post-production.
-The video features the group's members performing the song on the stage, as well as in "club" scenes in smaller groups.
+The video features the group's members performing the song on stage, as well as in "club" scenes in smaller groups.